Jack Lohrke: Retirement and legacy

 From the time he joined the Padres after the accident, Lohrke was called, for obvious reasons, "Lucky"-Lucky Lohrke, the ballplayer who got off the bus in the nick of time, the soldier bumped from the plane that crashed.
 The name stuck.
 Who else, after all, had more right to be called Lucky?
 He's in the Baseball Encyclopedia that way: Lucky Lohrke.
 An amiable man, he lived with the nickname, but he never liked it, never wanted to be reminded of how close he had come to riding that bus into oblivion.
 But what could he do about it?

 In a 1994 interview with Sports Illustrated, Lohrke looked back on the tragic bus accident and said, "When you're the age I was back then, you haven't got a worry in the world.
 You're playing ball because you want to play-and they're giving you money to do it.
 And then...well, sometimes those names spring back at me.
 I'll tell you this: Nobody outside of baseball calls me Lucky Lohrke these days.
 I may have been lucky, but the name is Jack.
 Jack Lohrke."

 After Lohrke left baseball, he worked for the Lockheed Corporation in California and eventually retired as the firm's head of security.
-Lohrke died at a hospital in San Jose, California in 2009, two days after suffering a stroke.
+Lohrke died at a hospital in San Jose, California, on April 29, 2009, at age 85, two days after suffering a stroke.

-'Lucky Lohrke' is mentioned in Paul Auster's 2010 novel Sunset Park.
+'Lucky Lohrke' is mentioned in Paul Auster's 2010 novel Sunset Park, and also in the first episode of the 2026 Netflix show Run Away.